Grilled Swordfish

 How to Grill Swordfish

-- Marinate the fish: Combine the olive oil, lemon juice and zest, parsley, and thyme.
-Brush over the fish and season with salt and pepper.
+- Marinate the fish: The simple marinade is a bright and flavorful blend of olive oil, lemon juice and zest, parsley, and thyme.
 Add the fish and turn to coat.
 Cover and refrigerate for 2 hours to 6 hours.

-- Serve: Serve the fish hot with the sauce or the remaining parsley, with lemon wedges on the side.
+- Serve the fish hot with the sauce or the remaining parsley, with lemon wedges on the side.
+And, if you like this recipe, next time you might try Blackened Swordfish on the grill for a little Cajun spice.

-- Make sure the fish lifts easily from the grill before you flip it.
-I often cook it a bit longer on the first side, say 5 or 6 minutes, then flip it and cook for just 3 minutes on the second side since it usually lifts from the grates pretty easily at those points.
+Make sure the fish lifts easily from the grill before you flip it.
+I often cook it a bit longer on the first side, say 5 or 6 minutes, then flip it and cook for just 3 minutes on the second side, as it usually lifts easily from the grates at that point.
 The top side will have firmed up a bit from the heat of the grill before you turn it, so making sure the first side to hit the grill gets a good sear is more important for a nicely intact fish steak at the end.

-- You don’t want to overcook swordfish, as it will dry out due to the lower fat content, so err a bit on the side of a shorter cooking time.
+You don’t want to overcook swordfish, as it will dry out due to its low fat content, so err a bit on the side of a shorter cooking time.
 The inside should just have a touch of pinkness.

 What to Serve With Grilled Swordfish